On the evolution of the volume in Loop Quantum Cosmology

 The aim of this work is thus to study in detail if there is a genuine obstruction to the evolution of the volume in LQC, considering the ambiguities involved in the quantization procedure.

 This article is organized as follows.
 In section \ref{sec:LQC} we summarize the loop quantization of homogeneous and isotropic spacetimes, and the role of dynamics in it.
 Section \ref{sec:Kaminski} reviews the line of reasoning leading to an obstruction in the definition of the evolution of the volume \cite{kaminski}.
-We provide ways of avoiding this obstruction by means of appropriate quantization choices in section \ref{sec:MMO}, and we explicitly show in section \ref{sec:Volume} that the evolution of the volume can be perfectly well-defined if one follows such choices.
-Finally, we conclude our results in section \ref{sec:conclusion}.
+We provide ways of avoiding this obstruction by means of appropriate quantization choices in section \ref{sec:MMO}, and we conclude our results and provide some outlook in section \ref{sec:conclusion}.
 We work in Planck units, with $c=\hbar=G=1$.